prof18/marcogomiero.com/content/posts/drafts/audio-video-setup.md

 ## Desk

-The core of this article is audio and video, but I want to spent just a few words also on peripherals.
+The core of this article is audio and video, but I want to spend just a few words also on peripherals.

 {{< figure src="/img/audio-video-setup/desk-setup.jpeg"  link="/img/audio-video-setup/desk-setup.jpeg" >}}